kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/4471-cp-join-kubelet-local-apiserver/README.md

 -->

 The proposal is to implement the required changes to make the kubelet point to the local available kube-apiserver.
-This change only releates to joining control plane nodes and does not affect worker nodes.
+This change only relates to joining control plane nodes and does not affect worker nodes.

 The overall change is to adjust the file `/etc/kubernetes/bootstrap-kubelet.conf` to point to the local kube-apiserver, which gets created by kubeadm during the `KubeletStartJoinPhase` ([xref](https://github.com/kubernetes/kubernetes/blob/caf5311/cmd/kubeadm/app/cmd/phases/join/kubelet.go#L122-L125)).

-To make this work an additional change is required: etcd needs to get started and joined to the etcd cluster before waiting for the kubelet to finish its bootstrap process, instead of the other way around.
+To make this work, an additional change is required: etcd needs to get started and joined to the etcd cluster before waiting for the kubelet to finish its bootstrap process, instead of the other way around.
 This requires reordering some of the operations done in different kubeadm phases by extracting the relevant parts into separate phases and changing their order.

-Because reordering the phases is a breaking change to the API of kubeadm, this should get done behind a feature gate, while preserving the previous behavior when the feature gate is disabled.
+Because reordering the phases can be considered a breaking change to the CLI of kubeadm for some users, this should get done behind a feature gate, while preserving the previous behavior when the feature gate is disabled.

 ### User Stories (Optional)